Cananito/Cananito.github.io/_generator/content/about-me.md

 * [Working out](fitness.html).
 * Reading [books](books.html).
 * Playing [Go](go.html).
 * [Golf](golf.html).
 Mostly playing it, sometimes watching it.
-My favorite tours/tournaments are Liv Golf, the Ryder Cup, The Open, the U.S. Open, the the Masters, and the Presidents Cup.
+My favorite tours/tournaments are Liv Golf, the Ryder Cup, The Open, the U.S. Open, and the Masters.
 * Computer science.
 * Football (soccer).
 Mostly following it, sometimes watching it, but not playing it (too afraid of injuring myself).
 My favorite leagues/tournaments are England’s Premier League, the UEFA Champions League, and the FIFA World Cup.
 My favorite teams are Manchester United and the England national team.
 * Watching YouTube, TV, and movies.